amendelson/usc-data-2020/week10/README.md

 ### Homework

 * **Final Project**: You should be working on drafts of story and graphics, looking for unanswered questions.
-The rough draft is due in just 18 days!
+The rough draft is due on April 13!!!
 * Story memo: 50-100 words about Final Project progress over last week